 What is This Sunday?

 This Sunday is a popular bin on Ministry Matters each week.
 It’s a pre-loaded bin of free content sermon starters and worship ideas for those who like to just grab a few options and go.
 You’ll find it located prominently on the home page of the site, in the right-hand column.
 Content is chosen by Ministry Matters editors.
-Most This Sunday items can be used with the Revised Common Lectionary, a schedule of scripture readings used by many churches worldwide.
-You do not have to be a subscriber to use This Sunday.
+This Sunday content can be used with the Revised Common Lectionary, a three year schedule of scripture readings used by many churches worldwide.
+You do not have to be a paid subscriber to use This Sunday.

 Why are many titles in the Library marked Premium?

 Titles marked Premium are only available to Ministry Matters subscribers.
 For full details regarding subscriptions visit the Subscribe Now page.

 Subscribers get complete access to Library content, including the entire New Interpreters® line of reference materials—the New Interpreters® Bible, 12 volumes (print value $799), the New Interpreters® Dictionary, 5 volumes (print value $400), the Works of John Wesley: Bicentennial Edition with complete notes and commentary, scores of worship and teaching resources, children’s and youth ministry resources and more!